|

 a number of ventures.
 Writing continued.

-In 1977 one of their books, Till
+In 1977 one of their books, Till the Boys

-the Boys Come Home which looked
+Come Home which looked at the First World

-contemporary postcards, was highly
+War through its contemporary postcards, was

-praised by the London Times and
+highly praised by the London Times and

 was taken as a major choice by the Military